voideditor/void/CONTRIBUTING.md

 ## ⭐ One-stars.

-⭐ When user presses ctrl+L it should reset from last time.
+⭐ When user presses ctrl+L it should clear the sidebar's state.

 ⭐ Let the user accept / reject all Diffs in an entire file via the sidebar.